Environmental Health

 Body Art (Tattoo and Body Piercing)

-The LCHD regulates the operation and maintenance of body art facilities in order to protect the public from injury, minimize the potential for disease transmission, and provide a safe and healthy environment.
+LCHD regulates the operation and maintenance of body art facilities to protect the public from injury, minimize the potential for disease transmission, and provide a safe and healthy environment.

 1. Operate a business that offers tattooing or body piercing services unless a board of health has approved the business under Section 3730.03 of the Revised Code;